abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/metaheuristics_examples.rst

     This period of time is called a **tenure**.
 If we choose these features well, not only do we have the guarantee that we will not produce the best local optimum again but we might get out of the vicinity of this best local optimum and explore more promising neighborhoods.
 Figure XXX illustrates this.

+..  only:: draft

+    If you want to know more about TS, the classical book by Glover and Laguna [Glover1997]_ is still a good reference.
+To have a more updated account on this topic, search the internet: there are plenty of documents about TS.

+    ..
+[Glover1997] Glover, Fred and Laguna, Manuel. *Tabu Search*, Kluwer Academic Publishers, 1997.

 The implementation
 """"""""""""""""""""